List of book-burning incidents: Chinese philosophy books (by Emperor Qin Shi Huang and anti-Qin rebels)

 During the Warring States period, China was divided into various states – each of which had its own historians, writing over centuries their version of the history of their state and its relations with neighbors and rivals.
 Following Qin's conquest of all the others, Emperor Qin Shi Huang – on the advice of his minister Li Si – ordered the burning of all philosophy books and history books from states other than Qin – beginning in 213 BC.
-This was followed by the live burial of a large number of intellectuals who did not comply with the state dogma.
+This is believed to have been followed by the live burial of a large number of intellectuals who did not comply with the state dogma; a belief which arose based off a passage written in Shiji, a Chinese historical text.

-Li Si is reported to have said: "I, your servant, propose that all historian's records other than those of Qin's be burned.
+Li Si is reported to have said: I, your servant, propose that all historian's records other than those of Qin's be burned.
 With the exception of the academics whose duty includes possessing books, if anyone under heaven has copies of the Shi Jing, the Classic of History, or the writings of the hundred schools of philosophy, they shall deliver them [the books] to the governor or the commandant for burning.
 Anyone who dares to discuss the Shi Jing or the Classic of History shall be publicly executed.
 Anyone who uses history to criticize the present shall have his family executed.
 Any official who sees the violations but fails to report them is equally guilty.
 Anyone who has failed to burn the books after thirty days of this announcement shall be subjected to tattooing and be sent to build the Great Wall.
 The books that have exemption are those on medicine, divination, agriculture and forestry.
-Those who have interest in laws shall instead study from officials."
+Those who have interest in laws shall instead study from officials.

-The damage to Chinese culture was compounded during the revolts which ended the short rule of Qin Er Shi, Qin Shi Huang's son.
-The imperial palace and state archives were burned, destroying many of the remaining written records that had been spared by the father.